Online Enrollment Process for Fall 2025

 The College reserves space in online classes that are part of our fully online degree programs.
 We reserve the space to accommodate the enrollment timeline for our online program students.

-This is a great question that is best answered by consulting one of our online academic success coaches.
-Contact us by email at thecollegeonline@ku.edu and let us know you're looking to finish your degree fully online.
+This is a great question that is best answered by consulting your academic advisor, who can verify whether or not it is possible to complete your degree fully online.
 Not all majors are available online, but depending on your unique situation we're happy to work with you to see what is possible!